 The proposed Reliability Standard includes clear and understandable consequences.
 Each primary requirement in the original BAL-004-0 version of the Reliability Standard was assigned a Violation Risk Factor ("VRF") and a Violation Severity Level ("VSL").
-With the exception of Requirement R2 that is being eliminated in the proposed standard, the assigned VRFs and VSLs in Version 0, carry forward2 and are intended to apply in proposed Version 1 of the standard.
+With the exception of Requirement R2 that is being eliminated in the proposed standard, the assigned VRFs and VSLs in Version 0, carry forward and are intended to apply in proposed Version 1 of the standard.
 These elements will support the determination of an initial value range for the Base Penalty Amount regarding violations of requirements in standards, as defined in the ERO Sanction Guidelines.

-2 In the proposed BAL-004-1, Requirements R2 and R3 and its subparts were identified as Requirements R3 and R4 and its subparts in BAL-004-0.
+R3 and R4 and its subparts in BAL-004-0.
 Therefore, the VRFs and VSLs proposed for proposed Version 1 should be mapped accordingly from Version 0.